 Conclusions about the Vortex Fury LRF Binoculars

-I think the Vortex Optics Fury 5000 would be especially useful for open range hunting where distances are greater than, say, in a Wisconsin forest or in hilly country.
+I think the Vortex Fury 5000 would be especially useful for open range hunting where distances are greater than, say, in a Wisconsin forest or in hilly country.

 They aren’t cheap, but they do cost (as of this writing) significantly less than similar products from other manufacturers.
 Until this price difference narrows, Vortex Optics gives you the most for your money, which is an investment you’ll appreciate for many years to come.